-This full-time or part-time Postgraduate Diploma (Level 9) targets individuals who have recently taken up, or wish to transition into, positions of responsibility for sustainability and climate action, either within an existing organisation or as part of a newly formed company delivering organisational support in this area.
+The Diploma in Engineering for Climate Action is aimed at individuals who have recently taken up, or wish to transition into, positions of responsibility for sustainability and climate action, within an existing organisation or as part of a newly formed company delivering support in this area.

-Graduates of this course will have high levels of specialisation necessary to analyse and design solutions to pressing global issues such as global warming, transportation and ensuring sustainable food and water supplies.
-They will be capable of advancing their career in a wide range of fields, including energy engineering, environmental engineering and waste recycling.
+Graduates will have the high levels of specialisation necessary to analyse and design solutions to pressing global issues such as global warming, transportation and ensuring sustainable food and water supplies.
+They will be capable of advancing their career in a range of fields, including energy engineering, environmental engineering, and waste recycling.
 Graduates can also progress into areas such as research and innovation in the field of sustainability and environmental engineering.

 Study Engineering for Climate Action (P.Grad.Dip.) at Trinity

 Dr. Julie Clarke and Dr. John Gallagher give an overview of the Postgraduate Diploma in Engineering for Climate Action at Trinity College Dublin.

 Assistant Professor John Gallagher

 Admission to the course is competitive.
 Applicants will be expected to have an Honours Bachelor’s degree at 2.1 or above, in a STEM subject (such as science, technology, engineering or mathematics), architecture, or a related cognate discipline.

 Click here for a full list of postgraduate fees